Top broker sharp practises that business sellers need to watch out for

-There are six sharp practices that can cost you a lot of money or lose you a lot of sleep.
+There are six sharp practises that can cost you a lot of money or lose you a lot of sleep.
 Or both!
 Numerous negative posts you may have read in the press about business brokers are about brokers using one of more of these "techniques".

 Their tactics, and what you can do to protect against them, are explained below.

 Full article available to subscribers.

 - They'll use the "Rat Trap" (i.e. charge you nothing upfront, but trap you into large fees - tens of thousands of pounds - to be paid even if your business doesn't sell).